 Table S6.
 Multivariable mediation analysis of lifestyle, social, and psychological factors in the associations between education and incident metabolic syndrome using the Karlson-Holm-Breen method (n = 79,829).

 Table S7.
-Multivariable logistic regression analysis of the direct associations between education, lifestyle, social, and psychological factors and having had a remission of metabolic syndrome (n = 13,420).
+Multivariable logistic regression analysis of the direct associations between education, lifestyle, social, and psychological factors and having recovered from metabolic syndrome (n = 13,420).

 Table S8.
-Multivariable mediation analysis of lifestyle, social, and psychological factors in the associations between education and having had a remission of metabolic syndrome using the Karlson-Holm-Breen method (n = 13,420).
+Multivariable mediation analysis of lifestyle, social, and psychological factors in the associations between education and having recovered from metabolic syndrome using the Karlson-Holm-Breen method (n = 13,420).

 Table S9.
-Multivariable logistic regression analysis of the direct associations between education and the most important mediating factors and incident and having had a remission of metabolic syndrome (n = 93,249).
+Multivariable logistic regression analysis of the direct associations between education and the most important mediating factors and incident and having recovered from metabolic syndrome (n = 93,249).

 Table S10.
-Multivariable mediation analysis of the most important mediating factors in the association between education and incident and having had a remission of metabolic syndrome using the Karlson-Holm-Breen method (n = 93,249).
+Multivariable mediation analysis of the most important mediating factors in the association between education and incident and having recovered from metabolic syndrome using the Karlson-Holm-Breen method (n = 93,249).

 Table S11.
 Educational differences in the development of MetS over the life course stratified by sex.